Tanmoy-Rath/gettingandcleaningdata/CODE-BOOK.md

 The complete list of variables of each feature is available below along with their column numbers in [ ]

 **[1] subject_id**
+    An identifier of the subject who carried out the experiment.

 activity
 tBodyAcc.mean...X